 About Jewish Museum – Berlin

-The Jewish Museum in Berlin in Germany chronicles the history of German Jews over the course of two millennia.
-Housed in an incredibly modern building, the Berlin Jewish Museum displays historical objects, documents, photographs, multimedia presentations and even computer games relating to different periods of Jewish history and culture.
+The Jewish Museum in Berlin, Germany, chronicles the history of German Jews over the course of 2,000 years.
+Housed in an incredible modern building, the Berlin Jewish Museum displays historical objects, documents, photographs, multimedia presentations and even computer games relating to different periods of Jewish history and culture.

-The Berlin Jewish Museum also looks at the issue of persecution, in particular during the Nazi era and the Holocaust, offering an insight into both the overall historical context and the lives of individual victims of the atrocities.
+The Berlin Jewish Museum also explores the issue of persecution, particularly during the Nazi era and the Holocaust, offering insight into both the overall historical context and the lives of individual victims of the atrocities.